School of the Dead

-In this spine-tingling story from Newbery Medal winner Avi, a boy must solve the mystery of the ghost haunting him.
+In this spine-tingling story, a boy must solve the mystery of the ghost haunting him.

 For most of Tony Gilbert’s life, he has thought of his uncle as “Weird Uncle Charlie.”
 That is, until Uncle Charlie moves in with Tony and his family.
 Uncle Charlie is still odd, of course—talking about spirits and other supernatural stuff—but he and Tony become fast friends, and Tony ends up having a lot of fun with Uncle Charlie.